Sharaj00/sharaj-source-stuff-s/README.md

 ## Features

 - **Proportion Trick**
-  - Launch directly from the N-panel.
+  Launch directly from the N-panel.
 Just select a suitable armature and press the button

 - **Bone Utilities**
+  Some little but usefull scripts for better bone operating
   - Deselect all ValveBiped bones
   - Auto-rotate jiggle bones to face -Z for correct physics behavior
   - Point jiggle bones at the 3D cursor (for pitch-limited config)